5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Flow_Control1.md

 ```

 ## exit
 In order to be good script writers, we must set the exit status when our scripts finish.
 To do this, use the **exit** command.
-The **exit** command causes the script to terminate immediately and set the exit
+The **exit** command causes the script to terminate immediately and set the exit status to whatever value is given as an argument.

+## Testing For Root
+What
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTg1MDc0NDMsODQ1MzM4OTI4XX0=
+eyJoaXN0b3J5IjpbNjc3Njk1MzUzLDg0NTMzODkyOF19
 -->